 A material needs to be saved with your model before you can edit it.
-To see the materials saved with your model, select Window > Materials to open the Colors browser.
+To see the materials saved with your model, select Window > Materials to open the Colors panel.
 On the Texture Palettes tab (the brick icon), click the Colors In Model icon () or select Colors In Model from the drop-down list to display your Colors In Model collection, as shown in the following figure.

 If the material you want to edit doesn’t appear in your Colors In Model collection, apply the material to a face in your model.
 (Note that if you later replace one material with another, the original material still remains in your Colors In Model collection until you purge unused materials.)